eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: Comma separated list of the signing algorithms that can be used with JWT Proofs.
 Default value: `ES256`

+Variable: `ISSUER_EHIC_REUSEPOLICY_ENABLED`
+Description: Whether to enable support for Credential Reuse Policy for EHICs.
+Default value: `false`

+Variable: `ISSUER_EHIC_REUSEPOLICY_TYPE`
+Description: The type of Credential Reuse Policy.
+Default value: `ArfAnnex2`

+Variable: `ISSUER_EHIC_REUSEPOLICY_OPTIONS_XX_DETAILS`
+Description: Comma separated list of policy types.
+Possible values: `once_only`, `limited_time`, `rotating_batch`, `per_relying_party`
+Default value: N/A

+Variable: `ISSUER_EHIC_REUSEPOLICY_OPTIONS_XX_BATCHSIZE`
+Description: The size of the batch of credentials to be issued.
+Default value: N/A

+Variable: `ISSUER_EHIC_REUSEPOLICY_OPTIONS_XX_REISSUETRIGGERUNUSED`
+Description: The number of unused credentials that triggers a reissue.
+Default value: N/A

+Variable: `ISSUER_EHIC_REUSEPOLICY_OPTIONS_XX_REISSUETRIGGERLIFETIMELEFT`
+Description: The remaining lifetime of the credential (in seconds) that triggers a reissue.
+Default value: N/A

 Variable: `ISSUER_EHIC_KEY_ATTESTATIONS_REQUIRED`
 Description: Boolean property that when set to true makes key attestations mandatory in proofs sent for EHIC attestation issuance.
 A key attestation is expected in a JWT proof or as a proof itself.
 Default value: N/A